Walk - Scabbacombe and Mill Bay

 - Ignoring the paths leading away to the left, proceed to Higher Brownstone Farm.

-- Bear left and then fork right, dropping down past Home Farm and then climbing the other side into the woodland and curving round the hillside towards the coast.
+- Bear left and then fork right, dropping down past Home Farm and then climbing the other side into the woodland and curving around the hillside towards the coast.

 - When you come to the steps at the top of Warren Wood, turn left onto them and follow the South West Coast Path as it descends into the valley and around Mill Bay Cove.